This is a post about Happy Science. You may not have heard of them.

 Out of all of them, this was the least fantasy-based, instead turning more to current events.
 It was also around this time when Happy Science had started to up their budget on movies.
 The story itself was rather uncomfortable, but I don’t mean that as a bad thing.
-It also had the best “WTF is that?!” moment.
+It also had the best “What the hell is that?!” moment.

 High school girl Sayako wants to be a journalist, just like her senpai Kanemoto.
 When he writes an article about a corruption scandal, he is disgraced by the public and commits suicide.
 Since then, Sayako has been able to see spirits, and as she learns more about this new ability of hers, the more stereotypical antagonists arrive to either take her away or kill her.

 As the title suggests, this is another reincarnation-based story, but I was less impressed by this than The Laws of Eternity.
 Watching this made me think that the fantasy-based movies Happy Science produced were far superior than something like this.
-So yes, one could see this as Happy Science’s first real attempt to use subtlety and so-call real-life situations (troubled high-schoolers, dangerous organisations, a kid with a fucked-up growth on his cheek) to deliver their message, without going all totally gung-ho.
+So yes, one could see this as Happy Science’s first real attempt to use subtlety and so-call real-life situations (troubled high-schoolers, dangerous organisations, a kid with a strange growth on his cheek) to deliver their message, without going all totally gung-ho.
 With Sayako seemingly saving Tokyo from UFOs with lotus flowers, then later convincing the population on live TV that a tsunami isn’t heading their way, like the antagonist says it is.
 Yes, all of their topics are touched on, but they are on that fine line.
 Okay, so perhaps in real-life we don’t get to see a guy in a white suit stand on a white elephant everyday.
 The Rebirth of Buddha had too many holes here, there and everywhere, and so this attempt at introducing a more realistic environment fell flat in my eyes.
-But one bonus is that WTF moment with the kid (see above), and I did actually like how Sayako’s father was freaking out that her daughter was thinking about joining some crazy cult but went apeshit when he later met said reincarnation.
-Just don’t watch the English dub; it’s awful!!!
+But one bonus is how Sayako’s father was freaking out that her daughter was thinking about joining some crazy cult but went wild when he later met said reincarnation.
+Just don’t watch the English dub; it’s…not that great.

 Okay, there’s something I should say at this moment in this ‘marathon’.
 Towards the end of The Rebirth of Buddha, that hook that religions get to bring people in was clear to see.
 I mean, I had watched a good number of these movies by now, all of which had the same theme, and all of which bordered on propaganda.
 And now these ideas of theirs were all bouncing around in my head…I mean I could tell you already about (according to them) what happened to the lost continents of Mu and Atlantis, as well as the numerous dimensions in the spirit world after the material world.
 Hell I even enjoyed watching The Golden Laws!